 That’s why even the most extreme consequences, shame, guilt, and punishment don’t stop someone who is addicted from using.
-A person can’t undo the damage drugs have done to their brain through willpower.
-Ongoing management of addiction is required for long-term recovery.

 Dopamine is the brain’s way of rewarding us or nature’s way of rewarding the brain for activities like eating and sex that are necessary to the survival of our species.
 Dopamine makes us feel really good to signal that something important has happened and we need to remember it so we can do it again.